Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

 For geometric theories we don't essentially extend their expressive power if we allow the signature to include sorts (and their structure) that are constructed geometrically out of others.
 This is extremely useful in practice, and we shall see it in the theory of real numbers (Definition~\ref{def:DedekindReals}), where one of the sorts is the rationals $\mathbb{Q}$.
 The technique is described informally in~\cite{Vi4} and with more detailed justification in~\cite{Vi5}.

-\begin{definition} Let $\mathbb{T}$ be a geometric theory.
+\begin{defi} Let $\mathbb{T}$ be a geometric theory.
 If $M$ (which may be internal to some category) is a mathematical structure for $\Sigma$ that satisfies the axioms of $\mathbb{T}$, we call $M$ a \emph{model of $\mathbb{T}$}.
-The possible universes inside which models of $\mathbb{T}$ may live are \emph{toposes}. \end{definition}
+The possible universes inside which models of $\mathbb{T}$ may live are \emph{toposes}. \end{defi}

-\begin{convention} For this paper, the unqualified term ``topos'' will always means Grothendieck topos, and $\mathfrak{Top}$ is the 2-category of Grothendieck toposes.
+\begin{conv} For this paper, the unqualified term ``topos'' will always means Grothendieck topos, and $\mathfrak{Top}$ is the 2-category of Grothendieck toposes.
 While a Grothendieck topos can be characterized as a category of sheaves over a Grothendieck site $(\mathcal{C},J)$, we shall not need that description.
 Our geometric methods require us to look at the \emph{points} of a topos (the models of a theory it classifies) rather than its \emph{sheaves}\footnote{In fact, the site is just a form of geometric theory (of continuous flat functors) for which there is a convenient concrete description of the sheaves.}.
-Our work remains valid relative to any elementary topos $\mathcal{S}$ with natural number object (nno), in which case $\mathfrak{Top}$ means the 2-category $\mathfrak{BTop}/\mathcal{S}$ of bounded $\mathcal{S}$-toposes. \end{convention}
+Our work remains valid relative to any elementary topos $\mathcal{S}$ with natural number object (nno), in which case $\mathfrak{Top}$ means the 2-category $\mathfrak{BTop}/\mathcal{S}$ of bounded $\mathcal{S}$-toposes. \end{conv}

-\begin{example} The usual algebraic laws of commutative rings can be formulated as geometric axioms, giving us a geometric theory.
+\begin{exa} The usual algebraic laws of commutative rings can be formulated as geometric axioms, giving us a geometric theory.
 For instance, once we include $+,\cdot$ as our logical symbols in $\Sigma$, we may express the distributivity law of rings as:

-Examples of models of this theory would be commutative rings -- e.g. the rationals $\mathbb{Q}$, the finite prime fields $\mathbb{F}_p$, etc. \end{example}
+Examples of models of this theory would be commutative rings --- e.g.\ the rationals $\mathbb{Q}$, the finite prime fields $\mathbb{F}_p$, etc. \end{exa}

-\begin{definition} Let $\mathbb{T}$ be a geometric theory.
-If its signature has no sorts [so there can be no variables or terms, nor existential quantification], then we call $\mathbb{T}$ a \emph{propositional theory}. \end{definition}
+\begin{defi} Let $\mathbb{T}$ be a geometric theory.
+If its signature has no sorts [so there can be no variables or terms, nor existential quantification], then we call $\mathbb{T}$ a \emph{propositional theory}. \end{defi}

 That is the definition for geometric theories in the strict form of Definition~\ref{def:geomlogic}.
 However, when we allow constructed sorts, then we can also say that a theory is \emph{essentially propositional} if all its sorts can be constructed `out of nothing' --- a prime example being the geometric theory of Dedekind reals (Definition~\ref{def:DedekindReals}).